 We usually take Uber everywhere in Mexico City as it’s just so convenient and affordable.
 It costs around US$2-6 to take an Uber within the historical center.
+It’s also easy to take the Uber on day trips from Mexico City.
 To get to Coyoacan or Xochimilco from the historical center, it ranges from US$15 to 30 depending what time you’re traveling.

 Mexico Travel Requirements

 - Mexico has no travel restrictions, and there’s no need for proof of vaccine or PCR tests on the plane.
 Anyone is welcomed to travel to Mexico.

 - However, I always recommend travelers to buy travel insurance, whether you’re traveling for a year or a week.
 These days, it is particularly important to have travel insurance that covers COVID-19.
 Read my travel insurance guide.

 - Safety Wing is the most popular travel insurance company for COVID19-coverage.
 I use their Nomad Insurance plan, which covers COVID-19 as any other illness as long as it was not contracted before your coverage start date.

 Centro Histórico: Where to Stay in Mexico City for First-Time Visitors

 The Centro Histórico (historic center) is the palpitating heart of Mexico City, and it’s where I recommend staying if it’s your first trip to Mexico City.
 The area is centered around the massive Zocalo plaza and many of the main attractions are within walking distance.
 The best museums in Mexico City are also concentrated here.